 One of Dimock's residents and a retired school teacher, Victoria Switzer, said in a 2012 post at StateImpact Pennsylvania that gas drilling poisoned her water with methane and drilling chemicals.
 Although, some of her neighbors have averted against her.
 She just wanted her well to be safe and protected.

-Switzer added that Cabot Oil and Gas, the company that came to drill six years ago, won't assume a sense of ownership with the damage to water supplies.
+Switzer added that Cabot Oil and Gas, which came to drill six years ago, won't assume a sense of ownership regarding water supply damage.

 An encounter that is never forgotten.

-Dimock's gas boom started in 2006 when the landmen began knocking on doors eager to buy the residents' mineral rights and drill for natural gas.
-Victoria Switzer was amidst building her dream home.
+Dimock's gas boom started in 2006 when landmen began knocking on doors, eager to buy the residents' mineral rights and drill for natural gas.
+Victoria Switzer was building her dream home.

-Jim Grimsley, another Dimock resident, recollects the day too.
-They thought they were getting a very decent arrangement at that point.
-The person that knocks on your doors was a decent talker, and he was sharp.
-So then they signed.
+Jim Grimsley, another Dimock resident, remembers the day, too.
+At that point, they thought they were getting a very decent arrangement.
+The person who knocks on your doors is a decent talker and sharp, so they signed.

 The residents continued that the one thing everyone settled on: The landmen were not completely honest.
 Cabot purchased mineral rights in Dimock for $25 an acre.
-Afterward, similar deals in nearby towns were going for $4,000 to $5,000 an acre.
+Afterward, similar deals in nearby towns cost $4,000 to $5,000 an acre.

-That is the part where settlement on natural gas drilling and relations with Cabot appears to end.
+That is the part where settlement on natural gas drilling and relations with Cabot appear to end.

 Here's the place where the residents encounter differences from each other.